tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+* Delated: IndexIgnore* readme.txt licence.txt changelog.txt README.md CHANGELOG.md .wmv *.mp4 *.avi *.doc DirectoryIndex index.php index.html .
+Ig you want it, add it yourself! .htaccess1.
+Options -Indexes -MultiViews
 - Added, protection, for wp 6.2 includes folder html.api.
 - Added: 230510, wp-includes, an extra htacces, that I use, more layers of protection.
-- Delated: from .htacces1.
-Options -Indexes -MultiViews or Option-indexIgnore* it makes no diffrence in 2023, if you got, htacces1 on your blog!
-If you want it, add it yourself!
 - Added: 230508 alternative plugin protection
 - Added: 230508 wp-admin, no index!
 - Added: 230507 wp-includes, protection, extra with 3v layers of protection, I use it on all my blogs:)